olcf/olcf-user-docs/software/python/cupy.rst

 ====

 GPU computing has become a big part of the data science landscape, as array operations with NVIDIA GPUs can provide considerable speedups over CPU computing.
-Although GPU computing on Summit is often utilized in codes that are written in Fortran and C, GPU-related Python packages are quickly becoming popular in the data science community.
+Although GPU computing in HPC is often utilized in codes that are written in Fortran and C, GPU-related Python packages are quickly becoming popular in the data science community.
 One of these packages is `CuPy <https://cupy.dev/>`__, a NumPy/SciPy-compatible array library accelerated with NVIDIA CUDA.

 CuPy is a library that implements NumPy arrays on NVIDIA GPUs by utilizing CUDA Toolkit libraries like cuBLAS, cuRAND, cuSOLVER, cuSPARSE, cuFFT, cuDNN and NCCL.